-Building and site design can act to minimize such conflicts and improve compatibility across different mixes of uses and scales.
-Buffers, such as fences, berms, or vegetation, can minimize visual and noise impacts.
-Buildings might also serve a buffering purpose to the extent that they serve as visual screens or insulate noise.
+Building and site design can improve cohesion across different mixes of uses and scales.
 Effective land use transitions can also include building modulation, upper story stepbacks, and other building design elements.

-Within many of the City's commercial areas, mixing of land uses is encouraged to bring shops, services and offices in close proximity to residential uses.
-These mixed use areas provide an immediate market for commercial services, convenient shopping and employment opportunities to the residences, and reduce the need to drive.
+Within many of the City's commercial areas, mixing of land uses is encouraged to bring shops, services and offices in close proximity to residential uses; and to locate residents near businesses that are supported by a strong customer base.
+These mixed use areas provide an immediate market for commercial services, convenient shopping and employment opportunities to the residents, and reduce the need to drive.

 Policy LU-1.5: Regulate land use and development in environmentally sensitive areas to improve and protect environmental quality, avoid unnecessary public and private costs, and encourage public access.
+Utilize mitigation sequencing requirements to prioritize avoiding development in environmentally sensitive areas.